EriciusX/SoundRecognitor/README.md

 The trimmed signal removes the silent portions, providing a clearer view of the voice segment, which helps in focusing the analysis on the actual speech data.

 4. **STFT:**
-   - Tried different frame sizes $ N $ (128, 256, and 512) with frame increment $ M \approx \frac{N}{3} $.
+- Tried different frame sizes $N$ (128, 256, and 512) with frame increment $M \approx \frac{N}{3}$.
 - Identified the region in the plot that contains most of the energy.
 - Also plot the power spectrum of the trimmed signal.

-Frame size N=128: Maximum energy at 605.44 ms and 781.25 Hz Frame size N=256: Maximum energy at 591.60 ms and 732.42 Hz Frame size N=512: Maximum energy at 574.56 ms and 756.84 Hz
+Frame size N=128: Maximum energy at 605.44 ms and 781.25 Hz

+Frame size N=256: Maximum energy at 591.60 ms and 732.42 Hz

+Frame size N=512: Maximum energy at 574.56 ms and 756.84 Hz

 ![STFT](./results/stft.png)